Pali-Aike volcanic field: Regional

 Pali-Aike is part of the Patagonian back-arc, a province of plateau lavas of Cenozoic age.
 These plateau lavas are of alkaline to tholeiitic composition; hawaiite, trachyandesite and trachyte are present in smaller amounts.
-From south to north these plateau lavas include Pali-Aike itself, Meseta Vizcachas, Meseta de la Muerte, Gran Meseta Central, Meseta Buenos Aires, Cerro Pedrero, Meseta de Somuncura, Pino Hachado and Buta Ranquil.
+From south to north these plateau lavas include Pali-Aike itself, Meseta Vizcachas, Meseta de la Muerte, Gran Meseta Central, Meseta Buenos Aires, Cerro Pedrero, Meseta de Somuncura, Pino Hachado and Buta Ranquil; Pali-Aike is the southernmost and youngest lava plateau in Patagonia.
 Their activity began 16 million years ago, when the Chile Ridge collided with the Peru–Chile Trench and thus caused a tear in the subducting slab and the formation of a slab window beneath Patagonia.
 Another theory is that slab rollback might instead be the mechanism by which volcanism is triggered in the Pali-Aike region.
 The age trends of volcanism have been interpreted as indicating either a southward migration or a northeastward one in the case of the plateau lavas, following the movement of the triple junction to the north; in that case Pali-Aike would be an exception, probably due to local tectonic effects.
 However, some older plateau lavas in the north formed in response to an earlier ridge subduction event in the Eocene and Palaeocene.

 The actual Andean volcanic arc is located 300 km west of Pali-Aike, in the form of the Austral Volcanic Zone, a chain of stratovolcanoes and one volcanic field (Fueguino), which is South America's southernmost volcano.
 The Camusu Aike volcanic field, dated at 2.5–2.9 million years old, is 200 km northwest and the Morro Chico volcano about 50 km west of Pali-Aike.